what is IR35?

 It is clear that non-compliance with IR35 can bring with it potentially crippling financial implications.
 It’s critical that you get up-to-speed to avoid any unwanted penalties.

 achieving IR35 compliance

-Your business has likely already seen so much disruption in 2020, and IR35 may be an unwanted distraction that you are yet to engage with.
+Your business has likely already seen so much disruption over the past two years, and IR35 may be an unwanted distraction that you are yet to engage with.
 Our team of experts can assist you by providing a tailored solution to safely and efficiently manage you through the changes to avoid unnecessary disruption.